Christian Kirk Player Prop Bets for the NFL Playoffs | Arizona vs. Los Angeles 1/17/2022

 Recent Performances

-- In last week's matchup with the Seahawks, Kirk caught two passes for 43 yards (21.5 yards per reception).
+- In last week's game against the Seahawks, Kirk racked up two catches for 43 yards (21.5 yards per catch).

-- In his last three games, Kirk has 170 receiving yards on 15 receptions (21 targets), averaging 56.7 yards per game.
+- Over his last three outings, Kirk has 170 receiving yards on 15 receptions (21 targets), averaging 56.7 yards per game.

 Kirk's Arizona Teammates